dat320-2019/course-info/lab-submission.md

     3. The above command adds your own `username-labs` repository as a remote repository on your local machine.
 This means that once you've modified some files and committed the changes locally, you can run:
-    4. `git push labs` to have them pushed up to your own `username-labs` repository on GitHub.
+    4. `git push labs` to push your commits to your own `username-labs` repository on GitHub.

 5. If you make changes to your own `username-labs` repository using the GitHub web interface, and want to pull those changes down to your own computer, you